About Emily

 I then moved to Nashville to pursue my master’s degree in environmental sustainability.
 My capstone project centered on creating a curriculum for sustainability studies, culminating in the creation of an entire college-level course.
 While living in Tennessee, I served as a part-time nanny to an adventurous 3-year-old.
 Almost daily, we would take walks to the local park and explore the trails together.

-Also in Nashville, I began working for the program ‘Engineering for Kids’, teaching after-school STEM education programming to students at a local school.
+Also in Nashville, I worked for the program ‘Engineering for Kids’, teaching after-school STEM education programming to students at a local school.

-Since graduating, I have been working full-time for a small civil engineering firm.
+Since 2021, I have been working for a small civil engineering firm.
 During my time here, I realized my true passions lie in hands-on work, ideally with children.

-outside of work, I have been actively practicing Brazillian Jiu-Jitsu since 2020 and received my blue belt in 2022.
+outside of work, I have been actively practicing Brazillian Jiu-Jitsu since 2020 and received my purple belt in 2024.
 I have competed at the international level and am forever grateful for the lessons and opportunities I have gained from practicing martial arts.

 i AM ALSO A MEMBER OF THE nEW jERSEY mYCOLOGICAL SOCIETY, AND SPEND MUCH TIME IN THE FALL FORAGING FOR MUSHROOMS AND STUDYING THEM.

-aDDITIONALLY, i run a handmade jewelry business, Emmylou designs. i SOURCE MY DESIGN INSPIRATION FROM NATURE AND USE LOCALLY SOURCED MATERIALS, WHEN POSSIBLE.
+aDDITIONALLY, i run a handmade jewelry business, studio Emmylou. i SOURCE MY DESIGN INSPIRATION FROM NATURE AND USE LOCALLY SOURCED MATERIALS, WHEN POSSIBLE.

 Questions?
 Feel free to call or text.
 Let's chat about the upcoming camp – I'm genuinely SO excited about having a fantastic time with your LITTLE ONES this summer!